github/docs/content/actions/managing-issues-and-pull-requests/scheduling-issue-creation.md

 ## Introduction

-This tutorial demonstrates how to use the [GitHub CLI](https://cli.github.com/) to create an issue on a regular basis.
+This tutorial demonstrates how to use the {% data variables.product.prodname_cli %} to create an issue on a regular basis.
 For example, you can create an issue each week to use as the agenda for a team meeting.
+For more information about {% data variables.product.prodname_cli %}, see "[AUTOTITLE](/actions/using-workflows/using-github-cli-in-workflows)."

-In the tutorial, you will first make a workflow file that uses the [GitHub CLI](https://cli.github.com/).
+In the tutorial, you will first make a workflow file that uses the {% data variables.product.prodname_cli %}.
 Then, you will customize the workflow to suit your needs.

 ## Creating the workflow